-Susan R. McCouch, Plant Breeding and Genetics, is dedicated to improving rice through the power of genomics and breeding.
+Susan R. McCouch, School of Integrative Plant Science, Plant Breeding and Genetics, is dedicated to improving rice through the power of genomics and breeding.
 Her lab identifies regions in the genomes of rice species, domesticated and wild, that carry beneficial traits, from grain quality to root growth and nutrient acquisition.
 McCouch is concerned with developing more efficient breeding strategies that can bring benefits to rice farmers.
 Her work is grounded on the firm belief that deploying crop diversity is key to feeding the future.

 The First Rice Genetic Map

 “I don’t believe in silver bullets,” says McCouch, “nor in one-size-fits-all approaches to breeding.”
 Since rice is grown across a variety of environments, from the tropics to the temperate zone, and from irrigated paddies to dry land hillsides, rice farmers face a range of challenges.

 “We have to be able to tailor varieties to the requirements of different farmers, and each farmer needs to make the final choice about what’s best for them.
 As breeders, we need to keep those choices coming,” says McCouch.

 In 1986, McCouch came to Cornell as a graduate student in Plant Breeding and Biometry (the department name at the time) with an interest in breeding plants for disease resistance.
 That’s when she found rice.
 Her first research project: create a molecular genetic map of the rice genome, with all 36,000 genes.